Semprini/pyMDG/README.md

  > python test.py

 To generate code call the generate script and pass in the recipie folder.
 A sample recipie folder is provided in the github repo:
- > python generate.py ./sample_recipie/config-drawio-django.yaml
+ > python mdg-tool.py generate ./sample_recipie/config-drawio-django.yaml

-Or once installed into site-packages via 'pip install pymdg', an executable is provided:
+Or once installed into site-packages execute:
- > cd /my/recipie/folder

-And execute:
- > mdg_generate <my/config.yaml>
+ > mdg-tool generate <my/config.yaml>

 See the sample_recipie configs for examples